samsquire/ideas2/README.md

 A GUI that is a live system that takes declarative rules of what should be where.

-Every thing on the screen is mapped and filtered data streams.
+Every thing on the screen originates from streams that have been mapped and filtered.

 # Notes